mohammadali566/github.io/README.md

 ### ✍️ Content Creation & Articles
 I actively write and publish articles to share knowledge and break down complex technical concepts into actionable, realistic content.
 In my writings, you will find:
 * **Cybersecurity & Threat Analysis:** Strategies for monitoring, defending, and analyzing digital threats.
-* **Practical Insights & Write-ups:** Documenting hands-on labs, capture-the-flag experiences, and projects like "The Guardian Node."
+* **Practical Insights & Write-ups:** Documenting hands-on labs, capture-the-flag experiences.
 * **Automation & Scripting:** Leveraging **Python** to streamline security and networking tasks.
 * **Industry Perspectives:** Thoughts on the evolving landscape of information security and tech.